 WARNING!
 If you encounter problems while updating the new BIOS, DO NOT turn off your system since this might prevent your system from booting up.
-Just repeat the process, and if the problem still persists, update the original BIOS file you saved to disk above.
+Just repeat the process, and if the problem still persists, restore the original BIOS file from the support CD.
 If the Flash Memory Writer utility was not able to successfully update a complete BIOS file, your system may not be able to boot up.
 If this happens, your system will need servicing.